brightsoftdev/photo-picker-plus/Android/PhotoPickerPlusTutorial/README.md

 ====

 ##PhotoPickerPlusTutorialApp.java
-This class is the Application class.
-It is registered using the "application" tag in the manifest and is used for initializing utility classes such as SharedPreferences, ImageLoader etc.
+This class is the extended Application class.
+It is registered inside the "application" tag in the manifest and is used for initializing the utility classes used in the component
 PhotoPickerPlusTutorialApp can extend PhotoPickerPlusApp like shown in this tutorial:
 <code><pre>
 public class PhotoPickerPlusTutorialApp extends PhotoPickerPlusApp {

 }
 </pre></code>
-In this way the developer can initialize other utility classes by just overriding the onCreate() method.
+This way the developer can use his own methods and code inside the application class.

-PhotoPickerPlusTutorialApp can also extend Application:
+If the developer decides to extend the application class instead of PhotoPickerPlusApp he must copy the all the code below into it:
 <code><pre>
 public class PhotoPickerPlusTutorialApp extends Application {

-    public static final String TAG = PhotoPickerPlusTutorialApp.class.getSimpleName();

     private static ImageLoader createImageLoader(Context context) {
 	ImageLoader imageLoader = new ImageLoader(context, R.drawable.placeholder);